aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/critical-and-effort-driven-tasks/_index.md

 ## **Working with Critical and Effort-Driven Tasks**
 The [Tsk](http://www.aspose.com/api/net/tasks/aspose.tasks/tsk) class exposes the IsCritical and IsEffortDriven properties to handle critical and effort driven tasks:

-- IsCritical sets or gets whether a task is critical (boolean).
+- IsCritical sets or gets whether a task is critical (bool value).
-- IsEffortDriven: sets or gets whether a task is effort-driven (boolean).
+- IsEffortDriven: sets or gets whether a task is effort-driven (bool value).
 ### **Critical and Effort-driven Tasks in Microsoft Project**
 To see whether a task is critical or effort-driven in Microsoft Project: